Smile (2022 film): Plot

-Upon learning that Laura's professor was smiling at her before his death, Rose visits the professor's widow, Victoria, and learns that he had also witnessed a suicide shortly before his own.
+Upon learning that Laura's professor was smiling at her before his suicide, Rose visits the professor's widow, Victoria, and learns that he had also witnessed a suicide shortly before his.
 Rose asks her ex-boyfriend Joel, a police detective, to review old police records.
 They find several cases of people who witnessed someone commit suicide while smiling at them before doing the same to themselves within a week.
-Rose tries to patch things up with Trevor but realizes he has called on Madeline for psychological intervention without asking her first.
-Upset, she tells him off and leaves to speak with Holly instead, who also dismisses Rose's belief in a curse.
-Holly compares Rose's behavior to their late mother.
-Rose snaps and calls out Holly for abandoning her before their mother's death.
-Rose and Joel discover the sole exception in the chain of suicides: convicted murderer Robert Talley.
-Rose and Joel visit him in prison, where he claims that the Entity feeds on trauma and that the only way to escape it is to brutally kill someone else in front of a witness to traumatize them, passing the curse to the witness.
-Rose angrily rejects this idea, after which a terrified Robert yells at her to leave when he realizes that Rose is the one who is cursed.
-Later, Madeline visits Rose for a therapy session, only to reveal herself as the Entity in disguise when the real Madeline calls.
-Rose drives to her hospital with a knife and murders Carl in front of Morgan, but this is revealed to be a hallucination.
+Joel discovers the sole exception in the chain of suicides: convicted murderer Robert Talley.
+Rose and Joel visit him in prison, where he claims that the events are caused by an entity that feeds on trauma and that the only way to escape it is to brutally kill someone else in front of a witness to traumatize them, passing the curse to the witness, although Robert screams at them to leave when he realizes that Rose herself is cursed.
+While Rose contemplates what action to take, she is terrorized by the Entity when it disguises itself as Madeline coming over for a therapy session.
+Rose drives to her hospital with a knife and tries to murder Carl in front of Morgan, but this is revealed to be a hallucination.
 Rose wakes up in her car to find Morgan standing outside.
 He notices the knife, but she speeds away, prompting him to alert the police.

-Rose drives to her abandoned family home, realizing the Entity's curse ends with her if she dies alone.
+Rose drives to her abandoned family home, believing that the Entity's curse ends if she isolates herself so she cannot pass it on to anyone else.
 The Entity appears as Rose's mother, and it is revealed that Rose could have saved her mother but chose not to.
-The Entity attacks Rose, and a fire starts during the struggle, seemingly killing the Entity.
+The Entity attacks Rose, and Rose starts a fire during the struggle, seemingly killing the Entity.
 Rose flees the house and returns to Joel's apartment.
-Joel smiles at Rose, who realizes this is another hallucination.
-In reality, Joel has tracked Rose's phone to her old house and finds her outside.
-Rose panics and runs back inside, where the Entity rips its skin off to reveal its true form: a skinless, semi-humanoid monstrosity with multiple sets of malformed jaws nesting within an enormous, smiling mouth.
+When Joel suddenly smiles at Rose, she realizes this is another vision.
+In reality, Joel has tracked Rose's phone to her old house and found her outside the abandoned home.
+Realizing what is about to happen, Rose panics and runs back inside, where the Entity corners her and rips its skin off to reveal its true form: a skinless, semi-humanoid monstrosity with multiple sets of smiling jaws.
 The sight of the Entity's visage causes Rose to fall into a trance, and the Entity possesses her by pulling her mouth open and crawling inside.
-Joel breaks down the front door and witnesses a smiling Rose set herself on fire, passing the curse on to him.
+Joel breaks down the front door and witnesses Rose douse herself with fuel, turn to face him with a menacing smile, strike a match, and set herself on fire, passing the curse on to him.

-During the credits, Rose can be heard screaming and crying whilst repeatedly asking the Entity what it is as her voice gets more distorted.